kshedden/workshops/dair3/design/design.md

     people who are socially isolated are less likely to agree to participate in research studies, and (2) people who have poorer overall health are less likely to participate in research studies.
-If we condition on study participation (as implicitly we must do), then we will likely see a negative association between social isolation and poor health, even if no such association exists.
+If we condition on study participation (as implicitly we must do), then the association between social isolation and poor health will be biased in the positive direction.
+    Since the anticipated association between social isolation and health would be negative, this positive bias may mask the true negative association.

-  - The _obesity paradox_ refers to the finding that within some high-risk populations, higher BMI is associated with lower mortality, while in the general population higher BMI is robustly associated with higher mortality.
+  - Suppose that we are interested in the relationship between BMI and mortality, and are considering controlling for a comorbidity such as cancer.
+While BMI may increase the risk for certain types of cancer, people who currently have cancer may have lower BMI, and the BMI may serve as a proxy for the cancer severity.
+As a result, controlling for cancer may bias the association between BMI and mortality in a positive direction, possibly producing a spurious or inflated association.
+This is related to the _obesity paradox_, which refers to the fact that within some high-risk populations, higher BMI is associated with lower mortality, while in the general population higher BMI is robustly associated with higher mortality.

-  - Both of the above examples can be viewed in a stylized way by considering the
-    [partial correlation coefficient](https://en.wikipedia.org/wiki/Partial_correlation),
-    which in the population satisfies the relationship
+  - Both of the above examples can be viewed more formally by considering the [partial correlation coefficient](https://en.wikipedia.org/wiki/Partial_correlation), which in the population satisfies the relationship